This page provides information on the Mtl2Sided material node.

 Use this material to simulate thin translucent surfaces like paper, cloth curtains, tree leaves etc.

 ||mat Network|| > V-Ray > Material > Two Sided

 ||out Network|| > V-Ray Render Elements node > V-Ray > Material > Two Sided

 The Mtl2Sided node provides inputs for controlling various material properties.
 Some correspond to parameters in the section below.

 front – Specifies the material which is going to be used for front-side faces as defined by the object normals.

 Translucency – Determines which side (front or back) relative to the camera is more visible in the rendering process.
-By default this value is 0.5, which means that both the side facing the camera, and the one facing away from it, will be visible to the same degree.
+By default this value is 0.5, which means that both the side facing the camera, and the one facing away from it, are visible to the same degree.
 When this parameter is closer to 0.0 the more of the material facing the camera is going to be seen.
 When it is closer to 1.0, the more of the back material is seen.

 Multiply By Front Diffuse – When enabled, multiplies the back side color by the cached diffuse color of the front BRDF.

-Force Single-sided Sub-materials – When enabled (the default), the sub-materials will render as one-sided materials.
+Force Single-sided Sub-materials – When enabled (the default), the sub-materials render as one-sided materials.
 Turning this option off is not recommended.